Golden age hip-hop: Characteristics

-The term golden age hip hop frames the late 1980s in mainstream hip hop, said to be characterized by its diversity, quality, innovation and influence, and associated with Public Enemy, KRS-One and his Boogie Down Productions, Eric B. & Rakim, Ultramagnetic MCs, De La Soul, A Tribe Called Quest, and the Jungle Brothers due to their themes of Afrocentricity and political militancy, their experimental music, and their eclectic sampling.
-This same period is sometimes referred to as "mid-school" or a "middle school" in hip hop, the phrase covering acts such as Gang Starr, the UMC's, Main Source, Lord Finesse, EPMD, Just Ice, Stetsasonic, True Mathematics, and Mantronix.
+The term golden age hip-hop frames the late 1980s in mainstream hip-hop, said to be characterized by its diversity, quality, innovation, and influence, and associated with Public Enemy, KRS-One and his Boogie Down Productions, Eric B. & Rakim, Ultramagnetic MCs, De La Soul, A Tribe Called Quest, and the Jungle Brothers with their themes of Afrocentricity and political militancy, experimental music, and eclectic sampling.
+This period is sometimes called "mid-school" or a "middle school" in hip-hop and covers acts such as Gang Starr, the UMC's, Main Source, Lord Finesse, EPMD, Just Ice, Stetsasonic, True Mathematics, and Mantronix.

-This Run-DMC-branded Adidas running shoe illustrates the increasing market power of rappers, who became a valuable brand.

-The innovations of Run-DMC, LL Cool J, and new-school hip hop producers such as Larry Smith, and Rick Rubin of Def Jam Recordings, were quickly advanced on by Beastie Boys, Marley Marl and his Juice Crew MCs, Boogie Down Productions, Public Enemy, and Eric B. & Rakim.
-Hip hop production became denser, rhymes and beats faster, as the drum machine was augmented with the sampler technology.
-Rakim took lyrics about the art of rapping to new heights, while KRS-One and Chuck D pushed "message rap" towards black activism.
-Native Tongues artists' inclusive, sample-crowded music accompanied their positivity, Afrocentricity and playful energy.
+The innovations of Run-DMC, LL Cool J, Beastie Boys, and new-school producers such as Larry Smith and Rick Rubin were built upon by Marley Marl and his Juice Crew MCs, Boogie Down Productions, Public Enemy, and Eric B. & Rakim.
+Hip-hop production became denser and rhymes and beats faster as the drum machine was augmented with sampler technology.
+Rakim took lyrics about the art of rapping to new heights, while KRS-One and Chuck D pushed "message rap" toward black activism.
+Native Tongues artists' inclusive, sample-crowded music accompanied their positivity, Afrocentricity, and playfulness.

-During the golden age of hip hop, samples were heavily used.
-The ability to sample different beats, riffs and patterns from a wide variety of sources gave birth to a new breed of producers and DJs who did not necessarily need formal musical training or instruments, just a good ear for sound collages.
-These samples were derived from a number of genres, ranging from jazz, funk and soul to rock and roll.
-For example, Paul's Boutique, Beastie Boys' second studio album, drew from over 200 individual samples, 24 of which were featured on the last track of the album.
-Samples and sound bites were not limited to just music.
-RZA of the Wu-Tang Clan, a hip hop collective formed in the 1990s, sampled sound clips from his own collection of 1970s kung-fu films to bolster and frame the group's gritty lyrical content.
-Many of the sample-laden albums released during this time would not be able to receive legal clearance today.
+Samples were heavily used during the golden age.
+The ability to sample beats, riffs, and patterns from a wide variety of sources birthed a new breed of producers and DJs who did not need formal musical training or instruments, just a good ear for sound collages.
+These samples came from various genres, ranging from jazz, funk and soul to rock and roll.
+For example, Paul's Boutique, Beastie Boys' second studio album, drew from over 200 individual samples, 24 of which were on the album's last track.
+Samples and sound bites were not limited to music.
+RZA of the Wu-Tang Clan, a hip-hop collective formed in the 1990s, sampled sound clips from his collection of 1970s kung-fu films to bolster and frame the group's gritty lyrical content.
+Many of these sample-laden albums released could not receive legal clearance today.

 LL Cool J pictured in 2007.
 His second album Bigger and Deffer spent 11 weeks at number one on the Billboard Top R&B/Hip-Hop Albums chart in the summer of 1987.